 7) Lead-based Paint Information

 Landlords whose properties pre-date 1978 are required to notify prospective renters (in both English and Spanish) of the risk of exposure to lead from lead-based paint.
 More importantly, they must disclose areas in the property that have tested positive for lead- based paint.
 This issue poses serious long-term health risks.
-Lead poisoning due to inhalation or ingestion can impair mental and physical growth, especially in children under the age of six.
+Lead poisoning due to inhalation or ingestion can impair mental and physical growth, especially in children under the age of six, which is why landlords have to replace lead paint in house holds with younger children.

 8) Window Guards